 Den. sanderae var. major - improbably large white flowers $35 blooms February into March

 Lycaste lasioglossa BS $30.
-Just a few, brown with pale petals, blooms February into March
+Just a few, brown with pale petals, blooms February into March; all have bloomed

-Lycaste Reverend Canon Mari is red, blooms February into March $25
+Lycaste Reverend Canon Mari is red, blooms February into March $25; all have bloomed

 Anguloa clowesii, keep cool $30; golden yellow "Tulip Orchids" are highly fragrant.

 Thunia marshalliana - a rather pale lipped clone, still has well known California grower Kay Rinaman's tag in the pot; mature plant of one long cane, $30